 - Kensington Lock, use a lock to secure your Launch Control and deter theft.

 The MIDI ports allow you to use the Launch Control XL 3 in hardware and hybrid setups.
-For example, expanding or adapting the physical controls on a synthesiser, drum machine, or groovebox.
+For example, expanding the physical controls on a synthesiser, drum machine, or groovebox.

 The 5-Pin MIDI DIN In port allows you to send data from other MIDI-enabled devices to your Launch Control XL 3.

-For example, to use your Launch Control XL 3 with a MIDI keyboard and control multiple devices, or for daisy-chaining Launch Control XL 3's to increase your control.
+For example, to use your Launch Control XL 3 with a MIDI keyboard and control multiple devices, or for daisy-chaining multiple Launch Control XL 3s to increase your control.

 For more information, see section Using Launch Control XL 3 outside of a DAW.